Small business email marketing is a great way to reach and build relationships with their customers and leads.

 - not opening your emails,

 - moving them directly to their trash or junk folders, or

 …this can take a toll on your deliverability rates.

-Your email deliverability impacts your ability to show up in user’s inboxes, so you want to marked as spam or penalized.
+Your email deliverability impacts your ability to show up in users’ inboxes, so you don’t want to be marked as spam or penalized.

-One way to improve email deliverability is to remove unengaged subscribers.
+One of the best ways to improve email deliverability is to remove unengaged subscribers.